 Good news is I found a recipe for green onion cakes so I can try making them if I get a craving while I’m in Ireland.

 If I could pack one utterly unrealistic thing to bring with me, it would be my bed.
 A couple of years ago I got a foam topper for my mattress, and now my bed is the most comfortable bed in the universe.
 If it wasn’t for work and travel (and the rest of life) I could spend all day in bed sleeping, or watching Bojack Horseman (holy hell that show is great, but so depressing).
-Could I ship my bed?
-I guess, but that would be hella expensive and seems a little unnecessary for my two years in Ireland.
+Could I ship my bed to Ireland?
+I guess, but that would be super expensive and seems a little unnecessary for my two years in Ireland.

 If it looks like I’m going to be in one place for a while, and it’s not too expensive, I might look into buying a foam topper for my bed in Ireland because they are amazing.

-I love driving (don’t like traffic or other drivers all the time, but I love road trip).
-Where I live you pretty much need a car unless you live close enough to your work you can safely walk there (I don’t).
-In Ireland, won’t be buying a car or getting a driver’s license because public transportation seems readily available, and if I want to leave Ireland and visit another country, there are cheap flights (really cheap when compared to airfare in Canada).
-While it will be nice not to have to worry about the stress of driving, I’ll miss just hitting the road, blasting the radio and car dancing.
+I love driving (don’t like traffic or other drivers all the time, but I love road trips).
+Where I live you pretty much need a car unless you live close enough to your work that you can safely walk there (I don’t).
+In Ireland I won’t be buying a car or getting a driver’s license.
+Mostly, because public transportation seems readily available, and if I want to leave Ireland and visit another country, there are cheap flights (especially when compared to airfare in Canada).
+While it will be nice not to have to worry about the stress of driving, I’ll miss just hitting the road, blasting the radio, and car dancing.

 Right now I’m in Saskatchewan visiting my family.
-This will be the last road trip I’ll be taking for a while.
-On the other hand, while I’m in Ireland, I’ll be able to take the train or the bus to explore the country, and there are affordable flights (especially compared to Canada) out of Ireland for when I want to explore more of Europe.
+This will be the last road trip I’ll be taking before I leave.
+On the other hand, while I’m in Ireland, I’ll be able to take the train or the bus to explore the country, and there are affordable flights out of Ireland for when I want to explore more of Europe.

 What do you miss about home when you travel?